Global rigidity of generic frameworks on the cylinder: Abstract

 \section{Abstract}

 We show that a generic framework $(G,p)$ on the cylinder is globally rigid if and only if $G$ is a complete graph on at most four vertices or $G$ is both redundantly rigid and $2$-connected.
-To prove the theorem we also derive: a new recursive construction of circuits in the simple $(2,2)$-sparse matroid; a characterisation of rigidity for generic frameworks on the cylinder with a designated vertex allowed to move off the cylinder; and a characterisation of both rigidity and global rigidity for generic frameworks on the cylinder with the added constraint that the projection of a motion onto the axis of the cylinder should be a dilation.
+To prove the theorem we also derive a new recursive construction of circuits in the simple $(2,2)$-sparse matroid, and a characterisation of rigidity for generic frameworks on the cylinder when a single designated vertex is allowed to move off the cylinder.

 \keywords{rigidity, global rigidity, circuit, stress matrix, framework on a surface} \subjclass[2010]{52C25, 05C10 \and 53A05}